-The project is named after Rachael and Jonathan Casella’s daughter, Mackenzie, who died in 2017 from the severe genetic condition spinal muscular atrophy (SMA), when she was seven months old.
+It was named after Rachael and Jonathan Casella’s baby, Mackenzie, who died at seven months from the severe neuromuscular condition, spinal muscular atrophy.